simeononsecurity/simeononsecurity.ch/content/articles/navigating-the-dark-web-safely_-a-beginner’s-guide/index.en.md

 * The request eventually reaches the final node, which decrypts the request and forwards it to the intended website.
 * The website's response follows the same path back to the user, ensuring that the user's identity remains anonymous.

 By routing internet traffic through multiple nodes, Tor provides a high level of anonymity for users accessing the Dark Web.
-However, note that while Tor provides anonymity, it does not guarantee security.
+However, note that while Tor provides anonymity, it doesn't guarantee security.
 Users still need to take precautions to protect their personal information and avoid malicious websites and scams.

 ### The history of the Dark Web